ukiKwon/bitcoin-election-system/README.md

 # Not completed yet.

-# The new
+# The New
-- /config/start_kbkd.sh
-- /config/stop_kbkd.sh
+- Issues are registered!!!
+Check these out!

 # How to use?
 - As you see, the shell command is a simple yet.
 It is based on regtest in bitcoind.
 So this shell just use it.